-- 1. Remove the Ash Drawer Front Cover Plate by removing the center screw(1) and lifting up to dis-engage the bottom tab. - 2.
-Remove the knock-out on the left side at the top of the opening. - 3.
+- Remove the Ash Drawer Front Cover Plate by removing the center screw(1) and lifting up to dis-engage the bottom tab. - 2.
+Remove the Knock-out in the top left corner of the opening - 3.
 Install the Ash Dump mechanism, following the instructions on the next page. - 4.
 Install the new Ash Pan into the Pedestal.

-Figure 3: Ped Cover removal.
+Figure 2: Ped Cover removal.